JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 * Holistic overview on governance implementation
 * Connecting the dots

-Azure Governance Visualizer is intended to help you to get a holistic overview on your technical Azure Governance implementation by __connecting the dots__
+Azure Governance Visualizer is intended to help you to get a holistic overview on your technical Azure Governance implementation by __connecting the dots__.

 ![ConnectingDot](img/AzGovVizConnectingDots_v4.2.png)